 Directors, scriptwriters, producers of the films selected for participation in the competition and non-competition programmes are invited as Festival participants.
 NGO Docudays covers their hotel accommodation and travel expenses.
 No per diem is paid.

 Promotion and Advertising

-The organizers can prepare and give to television stations special reels of selected films up to three minutes in length (using the projection copies that have been sent in).
-The organizers can also use film fragments of up to one minute in length to create a Festival announcement aimed for the media and to demonstrate them before film screenings.
-The Festival has the right to use sequences from the film, up to a total length of 3 minutes, for the purpose of its popularization.
-The organizers provide free-of-charge placement of ads and information about the films that participate in the Festival programme and about the partner organizations of the Festival.
+The organisers can prepare and give to television stations special reels of selected films up to three minutes in length (using the projection copies that have been sent in).
+The organisers can also use film fragments of up to one minute in length to create a Festival announcement aimed for the media and to demonstrate them before film screenings.
+The Festival has the right to use sequences from the film, up to a total length of 3 minutes, for the purpose of its popularisation.
+The organisers provide free-of-charge placement of ads and information about the films that participate in the Festival programme and about the partner organisations of the Festival.

 Access for the press

 The organisers ask to send the film copies with watermarks in order to create a special video library for press and media representatives for the purpose of proper promotion of festival events and films.

 The Travelling Festival

 After the end of the Festival in Kyiv, the organisers carry out the Travelling Docudays UA Festival in the regions of Ukraine.
 The screenings are held in October–December in cinemas, houses of culture, universities, schools, youth clubs, book stores, libraries, as well as penal colonies and educational facilities for future penitentiary system workers.
 The screenings of festival films in the regions are reinforced by discussions on human rights with involvement of experts.